 5. Detail your remote work compensation, perks, and benefits

-Candidates about salary (or at least salary range).
+Candidates care about salary (or at least salary range).
 That’s why it’s a good idea to include this information and an overview of any benefits or perks you’re offering.

 There are a range of perks that specifically appeal to remote workers like: